sisk-http/core/.nuget/README.md

-**Sisk** is a **web development framework** that is lightweight, agnostic, easy, simple, and robust.
+﻿**Sisk** is a **web development framework** that is lightweight, agnostic, easy, simple, and robust.
 The perfect choice for your next project.

 - [Discover Sisk](https://www.sisk-framework.org/)
 - [Documentation](https://docs.sisk-framework.org/)